rediscovercoding/SignUpForm/README.md

   Here are some notes:
   <li> Use of javascript for password matching and corresponding message.</li>
   <li> Creating css pseudo classes to indicate for validity of inputs. </li>
+  <li> The background image and logo are created by Koustubh Dube.</li>